Shippable/docs/sources/deploy/docker-datacenter.md

 ## Sample project

 Here are some links to a working sample of this scenario.
-This is a simple Node.js application that runs some tests and then pushes the image to Docker hub.
+This is a simple Node.js application that runs some tests and then pushes the image to Docker Hub.
 It also contains all of the pipelines configuration files for deploying to Docker Datacenter.

 **Source code:**  [devops-recipes/deploy-dockerdatacenter-basic](https://github.com/devops-recipes/deploy-dockerdatacenter-basic).